AnranAria-Tao/AnranAria-Tao.github.io/_pages/about.md

 - *2025*: Summer school of the University of California, Berkeley.
 - *2024*: Visting the University of Manchester, UK.
 - *2023*: Received as a double degeree student at National School of development, Peking University, majoring in Economics.
-- *2022*: Entered the college of Environmental Sciences and Engineering, Peking University.
+- *2022*: Entered the college of Environmental Sciences and Engineering, Peking University as an undergraduate student.

 ## 📝 Publications {#publications}
 *Hope it's not empty soon.*